[HISTORY: Adopted by the Town Board of the Town of Mamaroneck as indicated in article histories. Amendments noted where applicable.]

 Whenever there are 10 or more families occupying any multiple dwelling and the owner does not reside therein, there shall be a janitor, housekeeper or some other person responsible on behalf of the owner, who shall reside in said dwelling or within a distance of 300 feet from said dwelling, and who shall at all times maintain the premises in compliance with this article and keep the premises free from filth, garbage, refuse and rubbish and who shall be responsible for the daily collection of garbage and other refuse from the occupants on a regular schedule and at a reasonable time and place the same out for collection and who shall have charge of such dwelling, except that where two or three multiple dwellings are connected or adjoining, one resident janitor or such other person named above shall be sufficient.
 The name of such janitor or other such person shall be registered with the Building Department of the Town of Mamaroneck.

-The owner or agent shall make his name, post office address and telephone number known to all tenants by posting it in a lobby or public hallway or other method satisfactory to the Director of Building Code Enforcement and Land Use Administration and shall also make available and known to all tenants and the Director of Building Code Enforcement and Land Use Administration the name, address and telephone number of an alternate individual who shall be responsible during the absence of said superintendent, janitor, caretaker or housekeeper.
+The owner or agent shall make his name, post office address and telephone number known to all tenants by posting it in a lobby or public hallway or other method satisfactory to the Building Inspector or the Director of Building Code Enforcement and Land Use Administration and shall also make available and known to all tenants and the Building Inspector or the Director of Building Code Enforcement and Land Use Administration the name, address and telephone number of an alternate individual who shall be responsible during the absence of said superintendent, janitor, caretaker or housekeeper.
 In the event that the landlord chooses to post his telephone number, he must post the telephone number of an agent authorized by him to make repairs and to act in emergencies.

 When changes in personnel occur, it shall be the obligation of the owner or agent to keep the Building Department and tenants advised of all changes.